SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/proofpoint-tap-source.md

  * Clicks Blocked

 :::note
-This Source is available in the [Fed deployment](/docs/api/troubleshooting#deployments-and-sumo-logic-endpoints).
+This source is available in the [Fed deployment](/docs/api/troubleshooting#deployments-and-sumo-logic-endpoints).

 The maximum data retention period for Proofpoint TAP is 7 days, as mentioned in their [documentation](https://help.proofpoint.com/Threat_Insight_Dashboard/API_Documentation/SIEM_API).
 The integration will only be able to fetch a maximum of the last 7 days data.
 So there is a chance of data loss if the C2C stops functioning for more than a 7-day time interval.
 :::